cpwr-devops/DevOps-Examples-Doc/docs/pipeline_snippets/push_ttt_results_to_git.md

 ![SonarQubeDashboard](./images/SonarQubeDashboard.png)

-Drilling down into the test cases will also tell how many assertions have been passes and how many have been failed.
+Drilling down into the test cases will also tell how many assertions have passed and how many have been failed.
 This also allows defining and using SonarQube quality gates.

 ![SonarQubeTestResults](./images/SonarQubeTestResults.png)